CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Dictionaries/get-count/_index.md

 ---
 title: "Get Count(s) of Items"
 linkTitle: "Get Count(s) of Items"
-description: "Get the count(s) of items contained in a dictionary."
+description: "Get the count(s) of items in a dictionary."
 ---